hashicorp/nomad/website/source/docs/runtime/environment.html.md

   used to store data that needs to be used by multiple tasks, such as a log shipper.
 * `local/`: This directory is private to each task.
-It can be used to store arbitrary data that shouldn't be shared by tasks in the task group.
+It can be used to store arbitrary data that should not be shared by tasks in the task group.
 * `secrets/`: This directory is private to each task, not accessible via the `nomad fs` command or filesystem APIs and where possible backed by an in-memory filesystem.
-It can be used to store secret data that shouldn't be visible outside the task.
+It can be used to store secret data that should not be visible outside the task.

 These directories are persisted until the allocation is removed, which occurs